pepijnkok/Blok-tech/README.md

 - Description
 - Database
 - Install
-- Database visualisation
+- Database Visualisation
 - Packages
 - Wiki
 - License

 ## Description
 This is my matching app I made for Project tech.
-This is a project for my study Communication and Multimedia Design at the Amsterdam University of Applied Sciences
+This is a project for my study Communication and Multimedia Design at the Amsterdam University of Applied Sciences.
 Travelbuddy is a matching app that has a focus on people who like to travel and are adventurous.
 People can find their own travelbuddy with the same interest and go on a journey together.